brandur/sorg/content/fragments/city-that-tried-to-buy-itself.md

 ---
-title: The City That Tried to Buy Itself
+title: The city that tried to buy itself
 published_at: 2017-09-11T05:19:56Z
 hook: Thoughts on governments protecting tenants by buying buildings and raging against the law of supply and